timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # Log-likelihood: -46.72
 ```

-If we compare the AIC values of these models, we can see that the Type II functional response is a slightly better fit to the data (i.e. has a lower AIC value):
+If we compare the AIC values of these models, we can see that the Type II functional response is a slightly better fit to the data (i.e. has a lower AIC value - see the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/1StatisticalModels/Lecture1ApproachesStatisticalModelling.pdf">lecture</a> for a reminder about AIC values):
 ```R
 AIC(m2,m3)
 #         AIC df